microsoft/aerial_wildlife_detection/doc/setup_db.md

 ```

-## Setup the database schema.
+## Setup the database schema
 We do that using the newly created user account instead of the postgres user:

 ```bash
     python projectCreation/setupDB.py
 ```

-## Cleanup
+## Clean up

 If you have used the settings file [above](#define-database-details) to get the database details, you can now remove the AIde code base (and Python environment) from the database server, unless the machine hosts any other AIde module(s).